-When our children were still pretty young, my husband and I were talking one day about their future.
+When our children were still pretty young, my husband and I were discussing problems with dating.
 As we thought and talked about different things, the one thing we both decided was that we didn’t want our kids to get involved in today’s recreational dating game.
-The biggest reason we decided that was because we had both played the game, and we had regrets.
+We had both played the game, and we had regrets.
 We knew the danger and the hurt that it involved, and we wanted something better for our children.

-1. There is usually a lack of parental involvement.
+1. There is usually a lack of parental involvement in teenage dating.

-Next to our kids’ salvation, the most important decision they will make in their life, is who they marry.
+So, how involved should parents be in their children’s romantic relationships?
+Next to our kids’ salvation, the most important decision they will make in their life is who they marry.
 Therefore, it only makes sense that they should have lots of Godly counsel and guidance in this area, rather than trying to navigate it on their own.
+It’s an incredible blessing when they seek Godly counsel for teenage relationship advice.

 2. The goal of dating is often a selfish one.

 It’s usually about how that person makes you feel about yourself, and the focus is on the joy of the moment.
-Dating is often based on a self-seeking , pleasure-seeking attitude that is unwilling to wait for the emotional and physical gratification of marriage.
+One of the big problems with teen dating is that it is often based on self-seeking.
+They can develop a pleasure-seeking attitude that is unwilling to wait for the emotional and physical gratification of marriage.

 3. Dating creates an unrealistic environment for determining the other person’s character.